Meet the Team

 Fiona joined Redwing Ranch as the Ranch Manager in January of 2023.
 After graduating California Polytechnic State University with a BS in Agricultural Business and a minor in Sustainable Agriculture, Fiona worked on a large, commercial cow-calf operation in eastern Colorado for three years where she implemented cell grazing at a landscape scale.
 She is enthusiastic about decision making that is driven in profitability, animal performance, and the ranch’s ecological goals.
 Her ability to problem solve, growth-centered mindset and love for all things numbers and excel are assets for Redwing as the ranch prioritizes more holistic decision making.
 She has had a pulse on SDA calculations to reflect what we are seeing with both animal and pasture condition, which has informed appropriate pasture utilization.
 Because of this managed grazing, Redwing Ranch has been able to put on 2lbs/day on our summer stockers!
 Fiona is living on the ranch with her two pups and enjoys being horseback, making lattes, and having friends and family to visit.

-Programs Coordinator
+Programs Manager

 Erin Sheridan

-Erin Sheridan is the Programs Coordinator at Redwing Ranch, where she leads the development of our educational programming, events, and fire and fuels management initiatives.
+Erin Sheridan is the Programs Manager at Redwing Ranch, where she leads the development of our educational programming, events, and fire and fuels management initiatives.
 Erin recently earned her M.S. in Land Resources and Environmental Sciences from Montana State University, where her master’s project focused on using remote sensing and GIS modeling to support practical, cost-effective strategies for invasive species control and wildfire resilience, work that has been initiated here at Redwing.

 Raised in a rural mountain town, Erin has built her life around land-based work.
 With a B.S. in Agricultural & Environmental Plant Sciences from Cal Poly San Luis Obispo, she’s worked across the West on cattle ranches, vegetable farms, and fuel reduction crews.
 She’s passionate about creating opportunities for others, especially women and beginning land stewards, to gain confidence, skills, and community through hands-on work on the land.

-Assistant Herd Manager & Ranch Hand
+Assistant Herd Manager